-To promote co-operation between Latvia and Donor countries, within the framework of the EEA (European Economic Area) Financial Mechanism 2014-2021 of the programme “International Police Cooperation and Combating Crime” (hereinafter - the Program), the implementers of pre-defined projects may apply for support in the implementation of Fund for bilateral relations initiatives.
+To promote co-operation between Latvia and EEA grant Donor countries, within the framework of the EEA (European Economic Area) Financial Mechanism 2014-2021 of the programme “International Police Cooperation and Combating Crime” (hereinafter - the Program), the pre-defined project promoters may apply for support from the Fund for Bilateral Relations initiatives.

 Areas of support for the initiatives include international police cooperation and fight against crime, as well as domestic and gender-based violence.